 The Building Better Opportunities programme helps individuals to gain employment and skills through mentoring support.
 This programme is funded jointly by The National Lottery Community Fund and the European Social Fund.

-The three strands of the program are STRIVE in Hertfordshire (Barriers to Employment); MILE in Hertfordshire (Financial Confidence) and Youth Futures (Young People).
+The strands of the programme are STRIVE in Hertfordshire (Barriers to Employment); and Herts Youth Futures (Young People).

-All participants on the projects will receive intensive one-to-one support from a mentor to understand and address their barriers to learning and employment.
+All participants on the project will receive one-to-one support from our mentor to understand and address their barriers to learning and employment.
 They will be offered skills to help them secure work experience placements, volunteering opportunities or apprenticeships.

-- Helping the participant to develop though signposting and helping to access engagement activities with The Trust or any of the other BBO partner organisations.
+Help the participant to advance though signposting and to access engagement activities with The Trust or any of the other BBO partner organisations.

-With a history of improving wellbeing, developing confidence, knowledge and skills, specifically through the delivery of employability programs, the Trust is excited to be involved in the Building Better Opportunities Programme.
+With a successful history of improving wellbeing, developing confidence, knowledge and skills, specifically through the delivery of employability programmes, the Trust is excited to be involved in the Building Better Opportunities Programme.

-If you would like to take part in this programme or require further information please contact Tiffany Samuda, details to the right of this section.
+If you would like to take part in the BBO Programme or require further information please contact mentor, Tiffany Samuda, details to the right of this section.